 Online therapy for Bend clients.

-Request a free 15-min consultation →Real therapy without the commute.
+Request a free 15-min consultation →Bend clients, up close.

-Beyond Bend, the practice covers the surrounding Oregon communities including Redmond, Sisters, Sunriver, La Pine.
+Beyond Bend, the practice covers the surrounding Oregon communities including Redmond, Sisters, Sunriver, and La Pine.
 Anyone in Oregon can be a client of the practice, so Bend is one node in a wider statewide reach.
+The full list of Oregon cities I serve is on the therapy locations page.

 Questions I get asked about working with a Bend therapist.